Claude Enterprise compliance and DPA guide for German companies

 Claude Enterprise Pricing and Licensing

-• Zero-Data-Retention add-on: ZDR is a separately negotiated feature and is not included in the base price.
+• Zero-Data-Retention add-on: ZDR is separately negotiated and not included in the standard seat fee.

 For current official pricing and sales contact, visit Anthropic directly.
 If you need legal review of the DPA, contract structure, or AI procurement process, contact us.